 - 15 Problems Only Creative People Have To Live With

 And for the editors out there that like to be really thorough add this step.

-Triple check that your topic is a winner by doing a Keyword Planner search for the search term.
+Triple-check that your topic is a winner by doing a Keyword Planner search for the search term.
 I’ve done this below for the term “creative people.”
-Not only can we can see that it’s a topic with a large density of monthly searches – there’s another bonus.
+Not only can we see that it’s a topic with a large density of monthly searches – there’s another bonus.
 It has low competition, too.

 By following these three steps, not only are you addressing a topic your audience is already talking about, but providing a fresh slant for your topic too.
 All while choosing your content from an educated place.